zeek/zeek/scripts/policy/protocols/conn/known-hosts.zeek.rst

    :Default: ``T``

    Toggles between different implementations of this script.
-   When true, use a Broker data store, else use a regular Bro set with keys uniformly distributed over proxy nodes in cluster operation.
+   When true, use a Broker data store, else use a regular Zeek set with keys uniformly distributed over proxy nodes in cluster operation.